pingidentity/terraform-provider-pingfederate/docs/resources/oauth_access_token_manager.md

 Read-Only:

-- `core_attributes` (Attributes List) A list of core token attributes that are associated with the access token management plugin type.
+- `core_attributes` (Attributes Set) A list of core token attributes that are associated with the access token management plugin type.
 This field is read-only and is ignored on POST/PUT. (see [below for nested schema](#nestedatt--attribute_contract--core_attributes))

 <a id="nestedatt--attribute_contract--extended_attributes"></a>
 ### Nested Schema for `attribute_contract.extended_attributes`